ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

 The time complexity of the main operations in this code is as follows:

-- `loadDictionary`: O(n), where n is the number of words in the dictionary.
+- `loadDictionary`: $O(n)$, where n is the number of words in the dictionary.
-- `matchRegex`: O(n * m), where n is the number of words in the dictionary, and m is the average length of the words.
+- `matchRegex`: $O(n * m)$, where n is the number of words in the dictionary, and m maximum length of the word from all the words.
-- `lcsOf2Words`: O(m * n), where m and n are the lengths of the two words.
+- `lcsOf2Words`: $O(m * n)$, where m and n are the lengths of the two words.
-- `lcsOf3Words`: O(m * n * p), where m, n, and p are the lengths of the three words.
+- `lcsOf3Words`: $O(m * n * p)$, where m, n, and p are the lengths of the three words.
-- `findLCSofAtmost3Words`: O(k^3), where k is the number of matched words.
-- `sort`: O(k * log(k)), where k is the number of matched words.
+- `sort`: $O(k * log(k))$, where k is the number of matched words.

-Overall, the dominant time complexity is O(n * m) due to `matchRegex`, where n is the number of words in the dictionary and m is the average length of the words.
-The other operations have smaller complexities and do not significantly affect the overall time complexity.
-However, keep in mind that the complexity for regex matching may vary depending on the complexity of the regex pattern itself.
+Overall, the dominant terms have time complexity $O(n * m)$ due to `matchRegex`, where n is the number of words in the dictionary and m is the maximum length of the word from all the words.
+The LCS calculation for 2 words, `lcsOf2Words`, has a time complexity of $O(m * n)$, where m and n are the lengths of the two words being compared.
+Similarly, the LCS calculation for 3 words, `lcsOf3Words`, has a time complexity of $O(S^3)$, where S is the maximum length of the words involved in the LCS calculation.

+Considering all these factors, the overall time complexity of the program is
+$O(n * m + S^3)$
+- $n$ = number of words in the dictionary
+- $m$ = maximum length of the word in the dictionary
+- $S$ = maximum length of the word in the LCS

+which depends on the number of words, their lengths, and the complexity of the regex pattern used in matchRegex.
+The complexity for regex matching may also vary depending on the complexity of the regex pattern itself.